 Fox was born in Toledo, Ohio as a male.
 Her struggles with gender started as she became a teenager when at first she thought she was a gay person.
 At the age of 17, as she realized there are transgender people, she knew that being a woman is her only way.
 But as she said, it was a hard solution for her to change her gender so she continued to live as a heterosexual man.
 She even married her girlfriend at the age of 19 to become pregnant with her daughter a few years ago.

 “I was fighting a lot with my gender and my sexuality.
 Since I was a teenage boy I knew something was wrong with me, but I never wanted to admit it to myself.
 Everything I did, and the girls I was dating with, was just me trying to feel normal and accepted.” – said Fallon Fox for BJJ World.

 Soon after she gave birth to her daughter she joined the US Navy to support her family and she served in the USS Enterprise as an operation specialist.

 As she said it was a pretty hard time for her as she was constantly fighting with gender issues which caused ongoing psychological stress.
 She then dropped out of the USS Navy while trying to get enough money for her gender change

 She decided to do a sex reassignment surgery because she believed that was her only way to live a normal life.
 The only problem was its price and she didn’t have enough money.
 Therefore, she decided to get a job.
 Fallon found a job as a truck driver which enabled her to earn enough money for the operation.

 Finally, in 2006, transgender female fighter Fallon Fox traveled to Bangkok together with her daughter and did all the necessary surgeries to become a woman.
-She got gender reassignment surgery and treatments at the Bangkok National Hospital.
+She got gender reassignment surgery and hormonal treatment at the Bangkok National Hospital.